vincent27hugh/Mathematica/README.md

-# Mathematica
+# Simulation of Spring Pendulum

-Here are a few files about MATHEMATICA.
+In this project, we simulate the behavior of spring pendulum using MATHEMATICA.